-Winner of consecutive AL pennants, Texas also won the Yu Darvish sweepstakes Monday night with a record bid of $51.7 million.
-Now, the Rangers get 30 days to negotiate a contract with Darvish that would put Japan's best pitcher at the top of their rotation.
+NEW YORK – The Texas Rangers won the Yu Darvish sweepstakes with a record bid of $51.7 million.
+Now they'll try to agree on a contract with Japan's top pitcher.

-A person familiar with the details said the winning bid by Texas was $51.7 million — more than the $51.1 million posting fee the Boston Red Sox paid for Daisuke Matsuzaka in 2006.
+A person familiar with the details said the winning bid by the Rangers was $51.7 million — more than the $51.1 million posting fee the Boston Red Sox paid for Daisuke Matsuzaka in 2006.
 The person spoke on condition of anonymity because the figure was not made public.

-Yahoo Sports and The New York Times reported the amount first.
+Yahoo Sports and The New York Times reported the figure first.

 Darvish is considered the best pitcher in the Japanese professional leagues and several of baseball's biggest spenders were thought to be interested in him.